Here a great idea for orginizing you shoes, it is a shoe storage bench made by Sawdust City.

 In fact, many brands of portable canopy feature custom graphics printed across their top and side valances.
 This helps give your business or organization the maximum amount of exposure.
 That exposure remains even when your setup is surrounded by other tents and display exhibits.
 These custom tents often feature state of the art printing and silk-screening techniques.
 Such state of the art computer printing technology allows for thousands of colors and precise, specific detail.

 It's easy to see why people get so excited about a custom canopy.
 You can get your message out, advertise your business, or support your favorite team simply by using something you were going to use anyway.
 Custom canopies give you the voice and the choice when it comes to making a point in any outdoor setting.
+There are many good options to customize your pop up canopy.

 The log cabin is as much an image as it is a building.
 It evokes thoughts of maple syrup and the American frontier.
 It is an important setting in the stories of real and fictional people such as Abraham Lincoln, Daniel Boone, and Uncle Tom.
 Perhaps because of this, people give the log cabin a status no other type of house enjoys.
 Demolitions of 200-year-old houses suddenly stop when logs are discovered.
 The reality is more complex than the popular image of the log cabin in a small clearing.
 Log houses range from crude huts to fancy plantation houses.
 City houses, churches, jails, and courthouses were also built of logs.
 This essay addresses the complexities of the log cabin through a focus on the earliest log houses in Kentucky, and serves as an introduction to the origins, construction, forms, finish, and furnishing of log houses in the frontier and early statehood period, about 1770-1800.